 Nowadays I arrive around midday, not midnight.
 In 2009 when I first glided down to Entebbe in a jetliner after 20 hours in the air — my first time in Uganda, first time in Africa — the night had been buried long and deep in darkness.
 I’d done a lot of traveling for years before that, traveled extensively in several developing countries, so I was prepared, I thought.
 But one can’t really prepare for Africa.
 Because Africa cannot be adequately imagined, cannot be accurately conjured.
 The imagination is not immense enough.
 For one thing we have no clue how big Africa is.
 We can’t picture it.
 The pictures we do have are wrong.
 The maps we’ve seen don’t show it.
 You can take the continental colossus of Africa, pour in Japan, China, India, Eastern Europe, Italy, Germany, France, Spain, Switzerland, Holland, Belgium, Portugal, Spain, the UK, and the United States, and still have room left over.
 That’s good, because more than a billion people live here.

 That’s what initially hit me driving into Kampala that night: masses of people people people people.
 People everywhere.
 It would be true wherever I went, city, town or country, for the entire time I lived in Uganda, and it gets truer whenever I return.
 At roughly the size of the state of Oregon, Uganda has one of the highest fertility rates in the world.
 The average woman has six-plus kids.
-The country has a population of nearly 40 million.
-Population of Oregon?
-Just under 4 million.

 Ugandans line the roads, cram into the markets and the taxi parks and the loud all-night worship services of the evangelical churches.
 Upcountry and in the towns, people line up at the water taps, the pumps, the streams and ponds to fill jerrycans and socialize.
 If there is a more sociable race than the Ugandans, I’ve yet to meet them.
 Before Uganda I thought Australians were the most gregarious, friendly people on the planet.
 The Ugandans make them seem shy and withdrawn.
 Before Uganda I thought the Vietnamese, whose country I’d visited in 1994, were the sweetest, most welcoming folks on earth, now they are in second place.
 Ugandans are the sweetest.

 There is something oddly intoxicating about the ferment of modern Kampala — a madly active place, sweet, sour, hilarious, heartbreaking. (“Welcome to the future,” I tell visiting friends as we first drive into the frantic, potholed Bladerunner-esque megalopolis.)
 People have lived on this hilly landscape adjacent to the world’s second largest lake for centuries, probably millennia, but historians — being characteristically arbitrary — place the city’s founding in the 18th century.
-They have a point: the name Kampala came into use about then, with the arrival of the British overlords who went on to rule the country as a protectorate until 1962.
+They have a point: the name Kampala came into use about then, with the arrival of the British overlords who went on to rule the country as a protectorate until 1962 (it was never a colony).
 The “founding” of such a glorious amalgam, however, is a vague concept.
 What it really means is anyone’s guess in this place where so much history was and is made by the people whose origins are here, yet almost all of it has been recorded and interpreted by foreigners, many of whom never set foot here.

 The name Kampala references the native impala that used to ramble and dance in abundance in this place, though no longer.
 But the people, the clan, who’ve lived here for dozens of centuries remain.
 They are the Buganda, the largest clan in Uganda, and have, over the years, been joined by many other people from many other clans and countries, so that the city you find now is a vital, surging human ocean of Africans from across and up and down the continent, Europeans, Asians, Middle Easterners, Americans and you name it.
 In addition to the foreign languages that have floated into Uganda since the 1500s or so, there are 52 clan languages, plus Swahili and any number of strays from nearby countries that comprise the amazing sound casserole that is heard on the streets here everyday.